roman-milk/roman-milk.github.io/honey-be-a-good-slut-fuck-him.md

+===

- ****** Honey, Be A Good Slut, Fuck Him! ****** byNonStopFunGuy© "Guy," her response came quietly, followed by, "Uhh, oh god!"
+"Guy," her response came quietly, followed by, "Uhh, oh god!"
 Her head dropped to the floor, her long dark hair falling around her arms, as she was working hard to push her butt against the vibrator entering her asshole.
 Andrew had one hand on the vibe, the other flat on one of her buttcheeks peeling it to the side, giving himself more room to probe her anus.
 The vibrator was looking pretty juicy, so it was well-lubricated to fuck her.
 Andrew was doing a good job of inserting it slowly, until her body naturally was pressing it out, and he pushed against the pressure to shove it in more, forcefully.
 He also was twisting it around a bit, so she felt the ribs and could feel its presence better.

  I savored the twin joys of seeing my wife get anally probed by a vibrator by a nude, total stranger, while also hearing about her fucking some other guy today on our bed.
 "So you fucked a guy in my bed did you, fuck you're such a slut - - well, did you make him cum good at least?"